 Richard J. Bloomer, Ph.D. is a professor and director of the Cardiorespiratory/Metabolic Laboratory at the University of Memphis.
 His research is focused on the use of nutraceuticals, dietary supplements and dietary strategies aimed at improving cardiovascular and metabolic health.
 He is internationally recognized as an expert in the field of oxidative stress and nutraceutical research.

-Keith R. Martin, Ph.D., MTox is a research assistant professor in the School of Health Studies and the Center for Nutraceutical and Dietary Supplements Research.
+Keith R. Martin, Ph.D., MTox is a research assistant professor in the College of Health Sciences and the Center for Nutraceutical and Dietary Supplements Research.
 His research focuses on the effects of dietary supplements as purified bioactive agents or functional foods on risk factors associated with chronic disease (cardiovascular disease, cancer, and inflammation).
 He has expertise in cell culture, rodent models and human research.

-Brandt Pence, Ph.D. is an assistant professor in the School of Health Studies.
+Brandt Pence, Ph.D. is an assistant professor in the College of Health Sciences.
 His research focuses on changes in immune function and inflammation in response to physiological stimuli such as exercise and nutritional interventions.
 He has experience in cell culture, rodent models and human research.

 Helen Sable, Ph.D. is an assistant professor in the Department of Psychology.
 Dr. Sable is a behavioral pharmacologist and toxicologist.
 Her research investigates the impact of exposure to teratogens and the effects of nutritional interventions during early development and aging on behavioral health.

-Marie van der Merwe, Ph.D. is an assistant professor in the School of Health Studies.
+Marie van der Merwe, Ph.D. is an associate professor in the College of Health Sciences.
 Her research focus is on the interaction between nutrition and the immune system, focusing particularly on the regulatory mechanisms that counteract inflammation.
 She has expertise in both cell culture experiments and the use of animal models.

-Yufeng Zhang, Ph.D. is an assistant professor at the University of Memphis.
+Yufeng Zhang, Ph.D. is an assistant professor at the University of Memphis in the College of Health Sciences.
 His research is focused on organismal and mitochondrial bioenergetics, reactive oxygen species production in aging and age-related diseases.
 He has expertise in pharmaceutical development related with aging and oxidative stress-related diseases.